huisenlim/EGL314TeamD/README.md

 ```
 ghosts will remained.

-3. ELse if button is not pressed and tag is in the zone
+3. Else if button is not pressed and tag is in the zone of the ghosts,
 ```python
 # Condition 3: Button is NOT pressed AND tag is inside the ghost zone
                         elif not state.button_pressed and is_in_zone: